What is a BEO at Events? A Complete Guide to Banquet Event Orders

 2. Managing Client Expectations

-A correctly written BEO establishes clear expectations between the customer and the event professional, putting all agreed-upon details in writing.
+A correctly written BEO establishes clear expectations between the customer and the event professional.
+This puts all agreed-upon details in writing.

-It is a benchmark of any additions or modifications made in the lead-up to the event, keeping both sides on the same page regarding vision and logistics.
+It is a benchmark of any additions or modifications made in the lead-up to the event.
+This means it keeps both sides on the same page regarding vision and logistics.

-By reducing the potential for misunderstandings, BEOs allow greater satisfaction and trust, and the customer is confident that their event will be exactly as specified.
+By reducing the potential for misunderstandings, BEOs allow greater satisfaction and trust.
+Plus, the customer is confident that their event will be exactly as specified.

 3. Venue Coordination